AFRICA

 The parties may be fined if the merger is implemented before approval is obtained.
 The amount of the fine will be determined based on the nature, gravity and duration of the infringement, and the fine cannot exceed 10% of the parties’ Serbian turnover realized in a year preceding initiation of proceedings.

-Furthermore, the merger may be prohibited and the Serbian Competition Authority may decide to split up the merged entity or take any other measures necessary to restore efficient competition.
+Furthermore, the merger may be prohibited, and the Serbian Competition Authority may order the parties to roll back the transaction, i.e. split up the merged entity or take any other measures necessary to restore efficient competition.

 The process – phases and deadlines